 Take it away, Rebekah!

 The question ‘how to price cakes’ is the #1 most asked question and topic in the cake and baking industry.
 It is popular because of how important it is to price correctly and so many people struggle with it.

-I started in my Aunties bakery when I was 13 years old as a junior shop assistant.
-I was incredibly shy (back then) and wouldn’t even talk to the customers!
+I started in my auntie's bakery when I was 13 years old as a junior shop assistant.
+Back then I was incredibly shy and wouldn’t even talk to the customers!
 I would ring up the total on the cash register and point for the customer to read it.
 After my confidence grew I went on to manage the bakery, did apprenticeship and became a qualified baker + pastry cook, plus having my own home cake business.

 In the 15+ years around food, I learned about how profit can be good, and very quickly drained away by wastage and under-pricing.
 I ‘get’ and understand the industry and pricing is the foundational 101 building block of your business.

 And the #1 reason people struggle with pricing?
 Lack of confidence.
 Much like when I was a 13yo junior shop assistance and I didn’t have the courage to talk, in the baking business you need to build up the courage and confidence to know your numbers + talk about them!